MeeknessJames/Capstone-Project-eHA/Health-Management-Record/README.md

 # Health Management Record Web Application

-A modern, secure health management system built with React and Firebase, designed for patients and healthcare providers.
+A modern, secure health management system built with React (JavaScript) and Firebase, designed for patients and healthcare providers.

 ## 🏥 Features